 We’re slipping into the more budget-friendly choices here, and chief among them is the GoFit mat by BalanceFrom.

-With this mat, you get a blend of rubber and high density foam, which helps cut down on the costs without reducing the traction.
+With this one of the best treadmill mats, you get a blend of rubber and high density foam, which helps cut down on the costs without reducing the traction.

 This works great on carpeted areas, just like you’d expect an all-rubber mat to work on carpeting.

-However, it’s a treadmill mat for carpet only.
+However, it is one of the best mats for carpet only.
 I wouldn’t use this on hardwood.